CircuitFlyer/Climb_and_Dive/docs/Operation.md

 ## Operating Instructions ##

-Note, leave sone head room on RPM
-Lack of blip? see ESC throttle calibration

-Install and connect the ESC as discussed in the assembly instructions.
+Install the timer and connect to the ESC as discussed in the assembly instructions.

 The tri-colour LED is used to communicate the different modes of operation.
 The capacitive touch pin is used for operator input.
 This is similar to the touch sensitive screen on a smart-phone.
 (Hint: As the conductivity of the average fingertip can vary, adding a bit of moisture to your fingertip will greatly improve the touch response.)